leite/fgodmod/README.md

 		Allow scroll for tab switch between the buttons in options/summary/credits/..

-		Set team configuration in gamesetup with preconfigured dropdown.

 		Possibility to join games in lobby dialog from within other games and/or start replay from within other games.

 		Filter fgod mod out of incompatible games.
 (All hosts without the mod can be joined and all players without the mod can join the mod host.)

+	Gamesetup:

+		Set team configuration in gamesetup with preconfigured dropdown.

+		Ping hint notification from lobby when lobby dialog is closed the lobby dialog icon turns white and notification message appear at bottom screen.

 	Chats: